pspratt/linescanViewer/README.md

 # linescanViewer

-linescanViewer is a matlab tool box that allows for visualizating linescan data generated in the Bender
+linescanViewer is a matlab tool box that allows for visualizating linescan data generated in the [Bender Lab](https://benderlab.ucsf.edu/)